CowPeeOnYou/pokemon-app/README.md

 ## Cutest - Which Pokemon is the cutest?
-Voting Application which utilises tRPC's features to efficiently linked the database and front-end
+Voting Application which utilises tRPC's features to efficiently link the database and front-end

 ## URL
 *`https://pokemon-app-git-main-cowpeeonyou.vercel.app`*